jchandleroneal/microsoft-movie-analysis/README.md

 ```
-├── README.md                           <- The README for project summary
-├── movie_analysis.ipynb                <- Narrative documentation of analysis in Jupyter notebook
-├── microsoft_Movie_Analysis.pdf        <- PDF version of project presentation
-├── data_sets.ipynb                     <- The tables used for this project
+├──data/zippedData                     <- The tables used for this project
-├── images                              <- The images used
+├──images                              <- The images used
-├── src                                 <- The table links used
+├──src                                 <- The table links used
+├──.gitignore
+├──README.md                           <- The README for project summary
-└── data/zippedData                     <- The links of the tables used for this project
+├──data_sets.ipynb                     <- The links of the tables used for this project
+├──movie_analysis.ipynb                <- Narrative documentation of analysis in Jupyter notebook
+└── presentation_Analysis.pdf           <- PDF version of project presentation
 ```